 Since 1986 we have offered computer consulting services to nonprofit organizations, businesses and professional firms through initial automation, upgrades, conversions and staff training, as well as the development and implementation of ongoing system strategies.
 In early 1994 we expanded our services to include website development and internet training.

-Nancy Massey served as the Vice President of Technology for the National Constitution Center, during the design and construction of the museum from August of 2001 through April of 2004.
+After over ten years consuling for the National Constitution Center, Nancy Massey served as the vice president of technology during the design and construction of the museum from August of 2001 through April of 2004.
 The museum tells the story of the U.S. Constitution, its history and relevance in Americans' daily lives through more than 100 interactive and multimedia exhibits, film, photographs, text, sculpture and artifacts.
 The Constitution Center utilizes computer technology and multimedia components in a variety of ways throughout its 160,000 square feet of exhibit and public space.
 Read more about this project.

 Through a special project in 1994, Nancy began development of one of the first accessible sites on the web.
 This work has been published by the National Foundation for the Blind, in the article The Bumpy Road to Accessibility.